-- B. Public agency funding and staffing. - (6) Risk pool fund.
+C. Public agency funding and staffing.

+- (5) Risk pool fund.
 (Puente para los ninos fund.) - (a) Local educational agency high cost fund. - In compliance with 34 CFR Sec.
-300.704(c) the department shall maintain a risk pool fund to support high cost children with disabilities identified by LEAs. - (ii) Funds distributed under this program will be on a reimbursable basis. - (b) Application for funds.
+300.704(c) the department may maintain a risk pool fund to support high cost children with disabilities identified by LEAs. - (ii) Funds distributed under this program will be on a reimbursable basis. - (b) Application for funds.
 LEAs desiring to be reimbursed for the cost of children with disabilities with high needs shall file an application in accordance with the department's puente para los ninos fund as described on the department's website.

-for the State under that Part. (b) Other State-level activities.
-(1) States may reserve a portion of their allocations for other State-level activities.
-The maximum amount that a State may reserve for other State-level activities is as follows: (i) If the amount that the State sets aside for State administration under paragraph (a) of this section is greater than \$850,000 and the State opts to finance a high cost fund under paragraph (c) of this section: (A) For fiscal years 2005 and 2006, 10 percent of the State's allocation under §300.703.
-For fiscal year 2007 and subsequent fiscal years, an amount equal to 10 percent of the State's allocation for fiscal year 2006 under §300.703 adjusted cumulatively for inflation. (ii) If the amount that the State sets aside for State administration under paragraph (a) of this section is greater than \$850,000 and the State opts not to finance a high cost fund under paragraph (c) of this section-(A) For fiscal years 2005 and 2006, nine percent of the State's allocation under §300.703.
-For fiscal year 2007 and subsequent fiscal years, an amount equal to nine percent of the State's allocation for fiscal year 2006 adjusted cumulatively for inflation. (iii) If the amount that the State sets aside for

-State administration under paragraph (a) of this section is less than or equal to \$850,000 and the State opts to finance a high cost fund under paragraph (c) of this section:
+amount that a State may reserve for other State-level activities is as follows:

+- (i) If the amount that the State sets aside for State administration under paragraph (a) of this section is greater than \$850,000 and the State opts to finance a high cost fund under paragraph (c) of this section: - (A) For fiscal years 2005 and 2006, 10 percent of the State's allocation under §300.703. - (B) For fiscal year 2007 and subsequent fiscal years, an amount equal to 10 percent of the State's allocation for fiscal year 2006 under §300.703 adjusted cumulatively for inflation. - (ii) If the amount that the State sets aside for State administration under paragraph (a) of this section is greater than \$850,000 and the State opts not to finance a high cost fund under paragraph (c) of this section- - (A) For fiscal years 2005 and 2006, nine percent of the State's allocation under §300.703. - (B) For fiscal year 2007 and subsequent fiscal years, an amount equal to nine percent of the State's allocation for fiscal year 2006 adjusted cumulatively for inflation. - (iii) If the amount that the State sets aside for State administration under paragraph (a) of this section is less than or equal to \$850,000 and the State opts to finance a high cost fund under paragraph (c) of this section: